awesomebox/awesomebox/README.md

 # awesomebox

-Effortless HTML, CSS, JS Development in the flavor of your choice
+Effortless HTML, CSS, JS development in the flavor of your choice

 ## Installation